qd-cae/awesome-CAE/README.md

 * [pygmsh](https://github.com/nschloe/pygmsh) - The goal of PyGmsh is to combine the power of Gmsh with the versatility of Python
 * [FreeCAD](https://github.com/FreeCAD/FreeCAD) - FreeCAD is a general purpose feature-based, parametric 3D modeler for CAD, MCAD, CAx, CAE and PLM
 * [VTK](https://github.com/Kitware/VTK) - VTK is an open-source software system for image processing, 3D graphics, volume rendering and visualization
+* [Robust-Hexahedral-Re-Meshing](https://github.com/gaoxifeng/Robust-Hexahedral-Re-Meshing) - Robust Structure Simplification for Hex Re-meshing
+* [gridder](https://github.com/lanl/gridder) - gridder is a simple interactive grid generation tool for creating 2D and 3D orthogonal grids.
+Used at Los Alamos National Laboratory (EES Group).
+* [libMesh ](https://github.com/libMesh/libmesh) - The libMesh library provides a framework for the numerical simulation of partial differential equations.
+A major goal of the library is to provide support adaptive mesh refinement (AMR).

 -----------
 # Materials